Lamington National Park

 Make sure to be prepared for the walks and have the right level of fitness.

-Lamington National Park encompasses two sections: the west part is called Green Mountains, or commonly O'Reilly, and the east part is called Binna Burra.
+Lamington National Park encompasses two sections: the west part is called the Green Mountains, or commonly O'Reilly, and the east part is called Binna Burra.

 To reach Binna Burra, follow the directions for Binna Burra Teahouse, 1069 Binna Burra Road, Beechmont Qld 4211.
 From Brisbane, it is about one hour and a half drive, 106 km, via M1.
 Exit at Nerang and follow Beechmont Road.

-To reach Green Mountains, follow the directions for O'Reilly Rainforest Retreat, 3582 Lamington National Park Road, Canungra Qld 4275, via Lamington National Park Road.
-From Brisbane it takes about two hours, 114 km drive.
+To reach the Green Mountains, follow the directions for O'Reilly Rainforest Retreat, 3582 Lamington National Park Road, Canungra Qld 4275, via Lamington National Park Road.
+From Brisbane, it takes about two hours, 114 km drive.
 From Canungra, it is a steep, winding and narrow road.
 It takes about one hour to drive from Canungra to the top carpark.